Generate a number from 1 to 2999 via:

 You can skip movies 10 times but never go back.

-The Amazing Spider-Man is the story of Peter Parker, an outcast high schooler who was abandoned by his parents as a boy, leaving him to be raised by his Uncle Ben and Aunt May.
+Peter Parker is an outcast high schooler was abandoned by his parents as a boy, leaving him to be raised by his Uncle Ben and Aunt May.
 Like most teenagers, Peter is trying to figure out who he is and how he got to be the person he is today.
 As Peter discovers a mysterious briefcase that belonged to his father, he begins a quest to understand his parents' disappearance – leading him directly to Oscorp and the lab of Dr. Curt Connors, his father's former partner.
-As Spider-Man is set on a collision course with Connors' alter-ego, The Lizard, Peter will make life-altering choices to use his powers and shape his destiny to become a hero.
+As Spider-Man is set on a collision course with Connors' alter ego, The Lizard, Peter will make life-altering choices to use his powers and shape his destiny to become a hero.

 I don't care what anyone says, this is my Spidey and I love it, warts and all.

 Before I continue I feel the need to emphasise that I in no way factor in the debate about the necessity of a reboot this soon, nor will I compare them to Raimi's three films as I consider these factors irrelevant to my opinion of this film.
 Films should be judged in their own right, if they're good, they're good, if not, too bad.

 This film has some problems that lie mainly within the script and the pacing.
 It tells the origin of Spider-Man well enough, but it skirts over some of the 'getting to know you power' bits too quickly.
 The focus…

 Your father was a very secretive man, Peter.